orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

   ------------ END JOB INFO 1043196.tu-adm01 ---------

-One can see that the registration and pan-sharpening of the panchromatic and multi-spectral bands of a Pleiades image has bee split among 560 cpus and took only 56 seconds.
+One can see that the registration and pan-sharpening of the panchromatic and multi-spectral bands of a Pleiades image has been split among 560 cpus and took only 56 seconds.

 Note that this MPI parallel invocation of applications is only